 tap water - if treated for human consumption, would ideally be dechlorinated first (by say, vigorous shaking or letting it stand overnight),

 sodium hydroxide… (or bicarbonate of soda or dilute sulphuric acid),

 Connect the negative from the power source to the galvanized (zinc-plated) bucket (making it the cathode).

-Connect the positive from the power source to the copper (making it the anode).
+Connect the positive from the power source to the copper (or galvanised metal) making it the anode.

 Half-fill the bucket with tap water.

-Add about a teaspoonful of bicarbonate of soda (to improve the conductivity of the water - so increasing the volume of gas liberated).
+Add a few teaspoonfuls of sodium hydroxide (available in some drain cleaners) to improve the conductivity of the water - so increasing the volume of gas liberated.

 Apply electric power to the electrodes.

-Slowly immerse the copper piping into the water - preferably monitoring the current drawn.
+Immerse the copper piping into the water - preferably monitoring the current drawn.
 The surface area of the immersed copper will be one factor determining the overall current drawn - therefore the amount of oxygen released.
-The current drawn should be kept below the maximum rating of the power supply.
-Ensure that, when power is applied, there's no possibility of the anode contacting the metalwork of the bucket - as the resulting `short circuit´ may overload the power source, possibly damaging it or alternatively damaging the connection wiring… or even causing sparking which could ignite combustible gases.
+Ensure that the current drawn is kept below the maximum rating of the power supply.
+Check that, when power is applied, there's no possibility of the anode contacting the metalwork of the bucket - as the resulting `short circuit´ may overload the power source, possibly damaging it or alternatively damaging the connection wiring… or even causing sparking which could ignite combustible gases.

 If correctly configured, bubbles of oxygen will be produced on the anode.
 (A layer of bubbles adhering to the anode [both outside and inside piping] will reduce the efficacy of gas production [indicated by declining current consumption]).